 Journal of Brain Behaviour and Cognitive Sciences focuses on Artificial Intelligence, Behavioural and Clinical Neuroscience, Brain Mapping Unit, Cerebral Pharmacology, Cognitive Ageing, Cognitive Neuroimaging, Cognitive Psychology, Computational Modeling, Neuropharmacology, Neurophysiology, Neuroscience, Parkinson’s Disease, Alzheimer’s Disease and other areas justifying the title of the journal.

-Journal of Brain Behaviour and Cognitive Sciences is using Editorial Manager System for quality in peer review process.
+Journal of Brain Behaviour and Cognitive Sciences is using Editorial Tracking System for quality in peer review process.
 Review process is performed by the editorial board members of Journal of Brain Behaviour and Cognitive Sciences or outside experts.

 It’s a branch of neuroscience that emphases on the fundamental mechanisms underlying diseases and disorders of the brain and central nervous system (CNS).
 Clinical neuroscientists including psychiatrists, neurologists, clinical psychologists, and other medical specialists use basic research findings to develop new ways of diagnosing such disorders and ultimately of developing novel treatments to prevent neurological disorders.

 Journals Related to Behavioral and Clinical Neuroscience

 Journal of Clinical Neuroscience, Clinical Neuroscience Research, International Clinical Neuroscience Journal, Basic and Clinical Neuroscience, Integrative Psychological and Behavioral Science, Behavioral Sciences, The Journal of Applied Behavioral Science, Current Opinion in Behavioral Sciences